Incentives (✔ Local, ✔ State, ✔ Federal)

 ✔ Sumter County Economic Development Incentives

-• Two fully developed industrial parks equipped with maximum allocation for electric, natural gas, water and sewer capacity; excellent rail service provided as well.
+• Two fully developed industrial parks equipped with maximum allocation for electric, natural gas, water, and sewer capacity; excellent rail service is provided as well.

 • Spec building available to be tailored to the needs of a business looking to locate or expand.